davidhwyllie/gpasfasta/README.md

 - determine whether there are any fasta files in an OCI object store
 - determine which have already been loaded into the server
 - start loading the batch, earliest first, and process until this is finished.
+- catalogue the results of the is activity in a database.

 It will then repeat the process, unless no files were found, in which case it will wait 3 minutes and then repeat.